-Luckily for you, transportation prices in Slovenia aren’t nearly as high as accommodation cost so they won’t take as big of a portion out of your total travel budget.
+Luckily for you, transportation prices aren’t nearly as high as accommodation costs so they won’t take as big of a portion out of your total budget.

 The bus is another popular and convenient transport option, with often more bus connections available than there are trains.
 Buses tend to be marginally cheaper than the train, however, prices can vary between carriers.
 Generally, expect a basic inter-city bus between major Slovenian towns to cost around €8 per person.
 Bus journeys tend to take more or less the same amount of time as the train.

-Now that we’ve covered the essential factors of any Slovenia travel budget like how much a bed and a meal will cost, it’s time to discuss how much to expect to spend on activities while visiting Slovenia.
+Now that we’ve covered the essential factors of thr cost of travel around Slovenia like how much a bed and a meal will cost, it’s time to discuss how much to expect to spend on activities.
 You aren’t travelling there not to do anything!